Armin-1337/Stock-Market-VBA-script/README.md

   * Ticker symbol to coincide with the total volume.

-* the script also uses coded conditional formatting to highlight positive change in green and negative change in red.
+* The script also makes use of hard-coded conditional formatting to highlight positive change in green and negative change in red.

 * The script locates the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume" and prints info along the first four rows of columns O to Q.